mjf1406/class-timers/README.md

     - [ ] added transition to custom timer
     - [ ] added centers quantity to custom timers; this means custom timers now can act as centers
     - [ ] can now delete custom timers in the custom timers settings
-    - [ ] [Creating Rotations] the end time when creating rotations now functions
 - 2023/12/25
+    - [Creating Rotations] the end time is not calculated and displayed when creating rotations
     - fixed: shapes now populate on start up
     - fixed: settings shape now properly saves
     - shapes now properly move around the background of all timers